ddyjis/CMT212/Report.md

 #### Typography

 Typography should be easy to read so I planned to use sans serif fonts.
 The Materialize framework uses Roboto as the default font.
-Therefore, I use <u>Roboto</u> in the visualisation for consistence.
+Therefore, I use <u>Roboto</u> in the visualisation for consistence.<div style="page-break-after: always;"></div>

 ### Prototypes of the Visualisation